FREQUENTLY ASKED QUESTIONS AND USEFUL INFORMATION

 UPCOMING EVENT

-The rules, terms and conditions of participation, and prizes will be posted on our website on September 10th, 2025.
+The rules, location, times, terms and conditions of participation, and prizes will be posted on our website on November 15th, 2025.

 πŸŽ†SINGLE PERFORMANCESπŸŽ†